Piyush42/hello/index.md

 I sleep happy when I create.

-Currently living in San Francisco, building an AI.
+Currently living in San Francisco, building in AI.

 Previously worked on product and growth at Stripe, Wise (fka TransferWise) and a few other startups.
 Started coding in a computer lab in a small city in India, made first real money in a tech internship in Israel, and since then been building/scaling startups across Silicon Valley, Asia (Singapore), and Europe (Estonia, London).